-When analyzing the enhanced and more detailed Tier 2 data collected in 2021, it was evident that most motor vehicle-related contacts were made with Whites.
-This was followed by Blacks.
-Of those that came in contact with the police, most tickets or citations were issued to Whites and Hispanics; this was followed by Blacks.
-However, in terms of written warnings, most of these were issued to Whites and Hispanics.
+When examining the enhanced and more detailed Tier 2 data collected in 2022, it was evident that most motor vehicle-related contacts were made with Whites, followed by Blacks.
+Of those who came in contact with police, most tickets or citations were issued to Whites and Blacks; this was followed by Hispanics.
+However, in terms of written warnings, most of these were issued to Whites, followed by Blacks and Hispanics.

-Regarding searches and arrests, the data showed that most searches took place among Blacks.
-When considering all searches, most were consented by Whites, while most custody arrests were also of Whites.
+On searches and arrests, the data showed that most searches took place among Blacks.
+When considering all searches, most were consented by Whites and Blacks, while most custody arrests were of Blacks.
 Overall, most searches resulted in contraband; of those that produced contraband, most were of Blacks; this was followed by Whites.
 Of the searches that did not produce contraband, most were of Whites.
-Most arrests were made on Whites.
-Most of the arrests that originated from a violation of the penal code involved Whites.
-Overall, the police department does not report any instances where force was used that resulted in bodily injury.
+Most arrests were made of Blacks.
+Most of the arrests that originated from a violation of the penal code involved Blacks.
+Overall, the police department reports eight instances where force was used that resulted in bodily injury.